What sorts of licence are there?

 After you pay for a Licence you get a tarball of files to put in your product which make clear in the file headers that you are using Yaffs under a licence from Aleph One Ltd. That makes a paid licence different from a GNU General Public Licence.
 We can do that because Aleph One Ltd owns Yaffs completely.

 Its other virtues are that it handles different page sizes and large numbers of files, and it is economical on other resources such as RAM.
 Like everyone else, Licence Holders have access to the continuing improvements which are being made in Yaffs.

 What about the OS?

 Yaffs is agnostic about the OS it is used with.
 While many users combine it with Linux, it has been used with 32-bit and 64-bit OSs and with no OS at all.
 Cases such as VxWorks and WinCE are a bit more complex.
-We have done work on a wrapper to make it easier to use Yaffs with WinCE.
-We are working on making Yaffs easy to use VxWorks, using only Aleph One code (and none from WindRiver).
+We have developed a wrapper to make it easier to use Yaffs with WinCE.
+We have another wrapper to make it easy to use VxWorks, using only Aleph One code (and none from WindRiver).
 If you have a paid Licence for Yaffs then this wrapper costs GBP3000.